AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Results and Analysis

 \textbf{RQ4.
-Are alternating resets necessary once performance plateaus? }AltNet provides substantial performance gains during the early stages of training, after which progress naturally slows as performance approaches the task’s achievable optimum.
+Are alternating resets necessary once performance plateaus? }AltNet provides substantial performance gains during the early stages of training, after which progress slows as performance approaches the task’s achievable optimum.
 For example, in \texttt{Quadruped-run}, most improvements occur within the first 500k steps, after which performance stabilizes (see \autoref{fig:buffer-reset-400k}).
-This raises a natural question: once learning has plateaued, can a single network—without alternating resets—maintain both plasticity and stability, continuing to perform well over time?
-To test this, we stopped the resets after 400k steps while preserving the full replay buffer.
+This raises a natural question: once learning has plateaued, can a single network---without alternating resets---maintain both plasticity and stability, continuing to perform well over time?
+To test this, we disabled resets after 400k steps while preserving the full replay buffer.
 As shown in \autoref{fig:buffer-reset-400k} (blue curve), performance declined once resets were discontinued.
-This indicates that resets remain essential even after apparent convergence, as stopping them leads to a gradual loss of plasticity, where it is no longer possible to reinforce or adapt the behavior of a network effectively.
-Network alternation, in contrast, preserves both plasticity and stability, allowing AltNet to maintain high performance over time.\\
+This indicates that resets remain essential even after apparent convergence, as stopping them may lead to plasticity loss and/or eventual decline in performance.
+Alternating network resets, by contrast, preserve both plasticity and stability, allowing AltNet to maintain high performance over time.\\\extraParagraphSpacing{}

 \textbf{RQ5.
 What happens when both mechanisms (buffer preservation and resets) are disrupted simultaneously? }Finally, we examine the combined effect of disrupting both mechanisms.
 If resets and buffer preservation are essential for plasticity and stability, then removing both should compound performance degradation.
-As expected, stopping resets while simultaneously reducing replay buffer size produced the lowest returns, other than baseline SAC (see \autoref{fig:buffer-reset-400k}, purple curve). \\
+As expected, stopping resets while simultaneously reducing replay buffer size produced the lowest returns, aside from the SAC baseline (\autoref{fig:buffer-reset-400k}, purple curve).\extraParagraphSpacing{}